Ferdie earned his BSN in 2016 from Lyceum of the Philippines University and is working as an RN in the emergency department of SPCDH.

 - Acute treatments: for isolated cases, immediately after symptoms begin

-- Preventative treatment: for recurring cases, to prevent future occurences
+- Preventative treatment: for recurring cases, to prevent future occurrences

 2. Acute treatments